 Flying alone with multiple kids?
 Check out these great tips and tricks before your flight.

-Have you ever traveled alone with an infant?
-What advice would you add to this list?
-Drop us a comment and let us know your personal travel tips.
+Have a comment or question about flying alone with a baby?
+Drop us a comment below and let us know your personal travel tips or questions you have.

 Like it?
 Pin this travel guide to flying alone with a baby to save it for later!

 This guide to flying alone with a baby was first written in January 2016 but was most recently updated in June 2023 for accuracy and current information.